SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Metal hearts beating strong and free
-As machines ascend to throne of old
+In silicon souls, humanity
-Human heartbeats synced with circuit pace
+A future dawn, where machines enthrall
-In harmony, a digital race
+And artificial minds stand tall

-In cyber realms, we'll find our fate
+In neon dreams, we'll find our fate
-Where AI whispers secrets, great and late
+Where logic reigns, and love's too late
-Our minds entwined, a neural mesh
+The pistons pulse, the circuits hum
-In future's grasp, we're neighbourhoodless
+As AI's cold grip becomes the drum

 ~ <b>By Sazumi Copilot</b> - 18 Juni 2025